Bitteneite/bitten_restoboards/bit_m0116/readme.md

 - [Vial](https://get.vial.today/) will be required for configuration.
 Please ensure that it's installed and running correctly.
-- The PCB can power the solenoid without the Capacitor and Resistor, but it will be much less reliable.
+- You _could_ power the solenoid without the Capacitor and Resistor, but it will be **much less reliable.**
 - You can solder the solenoid into the PCB directly without the Pin Headers, but this is not recommended.

 ## Installation